 Despite the meteoric rise of cryptocurrency, Yi Han has a more conservative view, taking longer positions with the underlying blockchain technology.
 He was involved with several high profile Initial Coin Offerings(ICO) and is advisor to Medical Chain (raised USD24m ICO) and Policy Pal (raised USD25m ICO).

-Medical Director, GP & Primary Care; Director, Rural Pathways, Department of Health & Human Services TAS
+Medical Director, GP & Primary Health, Department of Health & Human Services VIC

 Dr Allison Turnock is a GP who also works in medical education and medical administration.
 Allison has been a Senior Lecturer at the University of Tasmania, and was Chair of Admissions.
 She has also worked for General Practice Regional Training Organisations in both Tasmania and Queensland.
 More recently as Director, Rural Pathways in Tasmania, Allison is facilitating the Tasmanian Rural Medical Generalist Pathway (TRMGP).